thephez/docs-core/docs/reference/p2p-network-governance-messages.md

 ## govobj

-The [`govobj` message](../reference/p2p-network-governance-messages.md#govobj) contains a governance object that is generally a proposal, contract, or setting. <<glossary:Masternodes>> ignore this request if they are not fully synced.
+The [`govobj` message](../reference/p2p-network-governance-messages.md#govobj) contains a governance object that is generally a proposal, contract, or setting.
+[Masternodes](../resources/glossary.md#masternode) ignore this request if they are not fully synced.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |